Naseeruddin Shah Biography

 In 1998, he played the role of Mahatma Gandhi in the play Mahatma Vs. Gandhi, (which looked at the Mahatma's relation with Harilal Gandhi, his first son).
 With this, he achieved his objective of portraying Mahatma Gandhi.
-Incidentally, in 2000, he again portrayed the Mahatma, this time on film, in Hey Ram.
+Incidentally, in 2000, he again portrayed the Mahatma, this time in the film Hey Ram.

-He was the first of several celebrity actors, who played the role of narrator in the popular audiobook series for kids Karadi Tales,.
+He was the first of several celebrity actors who played the role of a narrator in the popular audiobook series for kids Karadi Tales.
 He was also the narrator in the film Paheli - the Indian entry to the 2006 Academy Awards.

 Naseeruddin Shah has been giving performances with his theatre troupe at places such as New Delhi, Mumbai, Bangalore and Lahore.
 He has directed plays written by Ismat Chughtai and Saadat Hasan Manto.

-His directorial debut in movie, Yun Hota To Kya Hota, was released in 2006.
-The movie stars several established actors such as Paresh Rawal, Irfan Khan and newcomer Ayesha Takia.
+His directorial debut was made with the movie, Yun Hota To Kya Hota, which was released in 2006.
+The movie starred several established actors such as Paresh Rawal and Irfan Khan and newcomer Ayesha Takia.

 He is married to Bollywood actress Ratna Pathak Shah.